Can trust building exercises really help your employees to trust each other?

 - Divide the participants into small teams, preferably 6-10 members each.

-- Place several soft objects all around the room.
+- At the same time, place several soft objects all around the room.

 - The sighted person should guide the “snake” to pick up the objects by providing nonverbal instructions to his teammates in front.

-- The blindfolded person who is standing in the head end should pick the object.
+- On the other hand, the blindfolded person who is standing in the head end should pick the object.

-- Once this is done, he can remove the blindfold and move to the tail end to guide the snake.
-At the same time, the sighted person must be blindfolded.
+- After completion, he can remove the blindfold and move to the tail end to guide the snake.
+At the same time, the sighted person should wear the blindfold.

 - The activity continues until all the objects are picked up.